suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 ### Track namespace {#tracknamespace}
 The name space under which the track name is defined.
 See section 2.3 of {{MoQTransport}}.
 The track namespace is required to be specified for each track object.
 If the track namespace is declared in the root of the JSON document, then its value is inherited by all tracks and it does not need to be re-declared within each track object.
-A namesapce declared in a track object overwrites any inherited name space.
+A namespace declared in a track object overwrites any inherited name space.

 ### Track name {#trackname}
 A string defining the name of the track.
 See section 2.3 of {{MoQTransport}}